uhuruos/CloverOS/README.md

 Reboot; Advanced options, select non -gnu kernel

 ### Benefits of Gentoo/CloverOS over other distros
-No systemd, CFLAGS, lower RAM usage, it's Gentoo, package versions are stable, it's as default as possible while still being easy, has infinality, installs in 2 minutes depending on # of cores (unsquashfs), saves time by doing all the little things you would've done anyway, while still being default enough for you to change.
+No systemd, maximized CFLAGS, lower RAM usage, it's Gentoo, package versions are stable, it's as default as possible while still being easy, has Infinality, UTF-8 and user groups configured, installs in 2 minutes, saves time by doing all the little things you would've done anyway.

 ### Controlling twm
 Open Applications menu: right click on desktop